atugman/IBM-Cloud/Labs/Python/Dictionaries/guide.md

 - Lastly, notice that we are programmatically passing in the *keys* and *values* to be updated:
 -	student_scores[key] = value + 3

-## A slightly more complex example
+## A (Slightly) More Complex Example

-Don't worry if everything in this section doesn't click right away.
-The purpose is to show you another practical use case for dictionaries in the real world.

 Let's revisit our teacher/testing example, but a bit more complex.
-Surely our students have had more than one assignment throughout the semester, thus we'll need a way to track scores for multiple assignments, for multiple students.
+Surely our students have had more than one assignment throughout the semester, so we'll need a way to track scores for multiple assignments, for multiple students.

 But the *value* of a given *key* in our dictionary does not have to be a simple string or integer, as it has been throughout this tutorial.
 Let's use a list to store each of the scores of 5 different assignments for each of our 5 students: